hapax/hapax.github.io/assets/chandra.md

 quantum mechanics.

-Quantisation not only governs the heavy elements ejected from stars, but also the degenerate remnants left behind.
+Quantisation not only governs the heavy elements ejected from stars, but the degenerate remnants left behind.
 Surprisingly, we can model these leftovers by throwing electrons into a box.
 Throw in too many electrons, and the box collapses to form a black hole.
 With some dimensional analysis and hand-waving, we can turn this into